gwendall/way.js/README.md

 ### Binding methods

 **way.registerBindings()**
-Triggers a scan of the DOM to find and save the elements with the [way-data] attribute, that will be binded with some data.
+Triggers a scan of the DOM to find and save the elements with the [way-data] attribute, that will be bound with some data.
 ```javascript
 way.registerBindings()
 ```